Steam Hardware Survey leaks your local user name

 2. The data that is collected won't be associated with your account.

-While the second claim can not be confirmed since Steam is a proprietary service we can try to look into the first claim.
-As the part of the process the user is helpfully presented with the data which was automatically gathered about their system before it will be uploaded to Steam's servers.
+While the second claim can not be confirmed we can try to look into the first claim.
+As the part of the process the user is presented with the data which was automatically gathered about their system before it will be uploaded to Steam's servers.
 The data can be reviewed in another popup which is presented to the user after the collection process completes:

 The image depicts a popup presenting the information gathered as the result of the Steam Hardware Survey to the user.
 The text states: "This survey has gathered some diagnostic information about your computer, which you can see below.".
 Slightly below, in paranthesis, additional sentence can be seen: "When you click the 'Next' button, this information will be transmitted to Valve.".
 Below this text a scrollable textbox containing the collected data in the text format can be seen.

-Due to the large volume of this data when presented with it I opened it in a text editor and searched for the name of my local user account.
+I opened the data in a text editor and out of curiosity searched for the name of my local user account.
 I was immediately presented with many lines such as those:

 "pinned_libs_32" : {